Valay17/Weather-Data-ETL-Pipeline-with-Airflow-and-PostgreSQL/README.md

 ## License

-Free to use and modify for personal or internal purposes.
-Redistribution or public distribution of modified versions requires explicit permission from the author.
+You are free to use and modify this software for personal or internal purposes.
+However, redistribution or public distribution of this software or any modified versions is not permitted without explicit permission.